NollmannLab-publications/messina_2022/README.md

 This is the main script that contains most of the code needed to generate the figures.

+1. HiC_Aggregation_Analysis.m

+Is the Matlab script used in this study to compute Aggregation Peak Analysis for chromatin binding factors.
+The functions used in this script are encoded in an additional file called functionsContainer.m

+2. HiM_matrices_plots.m

+Is the Matlab script used in this study to compute PWD HiM matrix and contact HiM matrix.

 ### data

 The latest version of the file containing the data is: XXX.